PalisadoesFoundation/talawa-docs/docs/internships/gsod/ideas.md

 ### Measuring the project's success

-Ideally, if the majority of our files containing code have adequate documentation in the form of comments which can be parsed by the documentation generating libraries we use (jsdoc, dartdoc, etc) then this would give us a rough estimate of the total coverage we have for documentation for a given repository.
+Ideally, if the majority of our files containing code have adequate documentation in the form of comments which can be parsed by the documentation-generating libraries we use (jsdoc, dartdoc, etc) then this would give us a rough estimate of the total coverage we have for documentation for a given repository.
 We have scripts in place to measure how much of the code is documented in the form that we desire.
 After the new documentation has been published we will consider the project a success if :

-1. The number of pull requests on any and/or all of three repos increases by 30% more than it is currently from dedicated users.
+1. The number of pull requests on any and/or all the three repos increases by 30% more than it is currently from dedicated users.

-1. We see a significant uptick on the number of new users contributing to the repositories, around 30-40%.
+1. We see a significant uptick in the number of new users contributing to the repositories, around 30-40%.

-1. The number of documentation related pull requests increase by ~20%.
+1. The number of documentation-related pull requests increased by ~20%.

 ### Timeline

 The project itself will take around six months to complete.
-Once the tech writer(s) are hired, we'll spend a month getting them up to speed on the state of the documentation, the workflows we use for creating documentation and then move onto the audit and friction log with the possible mentors, and spend the remaining months focusing on creating the documentation.
+Once the tech writer(s) are hired, we'll spend a month getting them up to speed on the state of the documentation, and the workflows we use for creating documentation and then move on to the audit and friction log with the possible mentors, and spend the remaining months focusing on creating the documentation.

 | Dates            | Action items                                                                                                                                         |
 | ---------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------- |